Ken Palmer: Playing career

 A reliable all-rounder for Somerset between 1955 and 1969, Palmer was a right-handed middle-order batsman and fast-medium bowler with a whippy action, whose best season was 1961, when he achieved the double of 1,000 runs and 100 wickets.

 Palmer played one Test.
 Because of injuries to other bowlers (John Price, David Brown and Tom Cartwright), he was called up while coaching in Johannesburg to play in the fifth Test at Port Elizabeth, on the 1964-65 England tour of South Africa.

 Umpiring

-Palmer was appointed as an umpire in 1972, and made his international debut in the England versus Pakistan Test in June 1978.
+Palmer was appointed an umpire in 1972, and made his international debut in the England versus Pakistan Test in June 1978.

-Family connections
+Recognition

+Palmer was appointed Member of the Order of the British Empire (MBE) in the 2003 New Year Honours for services to cricket.

+Personal life and death

-His brother, Roy Palmer, also played for Somerset, and equally became a first-class and Test match umpire.
+His brother, Roy Palmer, also played for Somerset, and similarly became a first-class and Test match umpire.
 Ken's son Gary also played as an all-rounder for Somerset.

+Palmer died of complications following a fall in Taunton, Somerset, on 23 July 2024, at the age of 87.